 The IA library operates as a non-profit organization that scans physical books, which they then loan out in ebook format.
 "Customers" can also borrow books that are scanned and digitized in-house, with technical restrictions preventing copying.

-Staying true to her idea of each public library, only one user at a time can borrow a digital one a physical book.
+Staying true to the concept of how any public library works, only one user at a time can borrow a digital copy of a physical book.
 These restrictions were temporarily relaxed at the height of the COVID-19 outbreak when the IA launched the National Emergency Library.

 The self-scanning approach differs from the licensing agreements other libraries enter into, and naturally publishers are not happy with IA's service, which sparked a huge court battle four years ago.

-Publishers Hachette, HarperCollins, John Wiley and Penguin Random House sued, settling it IA controlled digital lending (CDL) with business s.
-Last year, a federal of New York concluded that the library was indeed liable for copyright infringement.
+Publishers Hachette, HarperCollins, John Wiley and Penguin Random House filed suit, equating IA's Controlled Digital Lending (CDL) program to a piracy operation.
+Last year, a New York federal court concluded that the library was indeed liable for copyright infringement.

 The Court's decision effectively ended the library of IA-scanned books, at least for books by the publishers who filed the suit.
 But the IA is not willing to surrender without a fight.
 Last December, the nonprofit filed an opening petition with the Second Circuit Court of Appeals, hoping to overturn the decision.